No Weighted-Regret Learning in Adversarial Bandits with Delays: Problem Formulation

-Our results for non-cooperative games under delays are summarized in Table \ref{tab:Zero-Sum}.
-They are based on the sufficient conditions for no discounted-regret for FKM (Lemma \ref{lem:NoErgodicFKM}) and EXP3 (Lemma \ref{lem:NoErgodicEXP3}).
-Surprisingly, the delays do not have to be bounded for the convergence to the set of CCE to hold (or to the set of NE for a zero-sum game), and they can even increase as fast as $d_{t}=O\left(t\log t\right)$.
+Our results for non-cooperative games with convex cost functions under delays are summarized in Table \ref{tab:Zero-Sum}.
+They are based on the sufficient conditions for no weighted-regret for FKM (Lemma \ref{lem:NoErgodicFKM}) and EXP3 (Lemma \ref{lem:NoErgodicEXP3}).
+Surprisingly, the delays do not have to be bounded for the convergence to the set of CCE to hold (or to the set of NE for a two-player zero-sum game), and they can even increase as fast as $d_{t}=O\left(t\log t\right)$.
 Moreover, the feedback of the players does not need to be synchronized, and they may be subjected to different delay sequences.
 If $\frac{d_{t}}{t}\rightarrow0$ as $t\rightarrow\infty$ the convergence to the set of CCE follows from the sublinear regret of FKM and EXP3.
-This is no longer the case for $d_{t}=t$ or $d_{t}=t\log t$, where the regret of FKM, EXP3, or any other algorithm is $O\left(T\right)$, so the learning against the adversary fails.
-Our results show that against other agents the situation is more optimistic, as the discounted ergodic average can still converge to the set of CCE (see Proposition \ref{StillConvergesFKM} and Proposition \ref{StillConvergesEXP3}).
-To achieve that, the decision-maker needs to choose a time-varying step size $\eta_{t}$, as can be seen in Table \ref{tab:Zero-Sum}.
-In fact, one can go up to $d_{t}=t\log t\log\left(\log t\right)$ and continue iteratively in this manner, as long as $\sum_{t=1}^{\infty}\frac{1}{d_{t}}=\infty$.
+This is no longer the case for $d_{t}=\Theta\left(t\right)$ or $d_{t}=\Theta\left(t\log t\right)$, where the regret of FKM, EXP3, or any other algorithm is $\Theta\left(T\right)$, so the learning against the adversary fails.
+Our results show that against other agents the situation is more optimistic, as the weighted ergodic average can still converge to the set of CCE (see Proposition \ref{StillConvergesFKM} and Proposition \ref{StillConvergesEXP3}).
+To achieve that, agents need to use a time-varying step-size $\eta_{t}$, as can be seen in Table \ref{tab:Zero-Sum}.
+In fact, one can go up to $d_{t}=\Theta\left(t\log t\log\left(\log t\right)\right)$ and continue iteratively in this manner, as long as $\sum_{t=1}^{\infty}\frac{1}{d_{t}}=\infty$.
 For larger delays, it is not possible to converge to the set of CCE or NE using our approach.

-Where the utility functions of the game are unknown, no-regret algorithms are appealing since they can be used to approximate the CCE of a non-cooperative game (or the NE of a zero-sum game) by simply simulating it.
-Our results show that computing a CCE or a NE in this manner is still possible even with large delays that lead to linear (trivial) regret bounds.
+The implication of our results is for approximating a CCE (NE) of a (two-player zero-sum) game that we can only simulate "in the lab" based on data or an experiment.
+In such a scenario, we can only evaluate the agents' performance (i.e., cost) based on the effect of their actions, which means delayed bandit feedback for the agents.
+We show that algorithms with no weighted-regret can approximate a CCE or a NE even with large delays that yield linear (trivial) regret.